lees19/DS-Final/README.md

 ![time screenshot](./time.png)

 Where we see the reduced train and test set achieved an accuracy of 95.95% in about 18 seconds while our original train and test set achieved an accuracy of 96.15% in about 64 seconds.
-Here, we also see how quickly the components increase the accuracy:
+Here, we also see how quickly the accuracy increase with the components:

 ![acc vs comp](./accvscomp.png)